yamadashy/typescript-sdk/README.md

 }
 ```

-The `callToolStream()` method also works with non-task tools, making it a drop-in replacement for `callTool()` in applications that support it.
+The `experimental.tasks.callToolStream()` method also works with non-task tools, making it a drop-in replacement for `callTool()` in applications that support it.
 When used to invoke a tool that doesn't support tasks, the `taskCreated` and `taskStatus` events will not be emitted.

 #### Task Status Lifecycle